FNC001/ApolloX/README.md

 ## Contributing
-Contributions to HEA-Gen are welcome.
+Contributions to ApolloX are welcome.
 Please submit your pull requests to the repository.

 ## License
 This project is licensed under the  License - see the [LICENSE](LICENSE) file for details.